divolte/divolte-collector/docs/configuration.rst

 Kafka sink property: ``mode``
 """""""""""""""""""""""""""""
 :Description:
-  The Kafka sink mode.
-By default, Avro records are written directly as the Kafka message.
-So it is not clear from the message itself which schema was used to write it.
-The sink mode determines which "envelope" should be wrapped around the serialized Avro record.
-The ``confluent`` mode does this in a way that is compatible with the `Confluent Schema Registry <http://docs.confluent.io/3.0.0/schema-registry/docs/>`_.
-Note that this mode does require the schema ID to be specified in the ``mappings`` section.
+  The Kafka sink mode, which controls how Avro records are formatted as Kafka messages:

+  - In ``naked`` mode the records are serialised using Avro's `binary encoding <http://avro.apache.org/docs/1.8.1/spec.html#binary_encoding>`_.
+  - In ``confluent`` mode (experimental) the records are serialised using `Confluent platform's wire format <https://docs.confluent.io/3.3.0/schema-registry/docs/serializer-formatter.html#wire-format>`_.
+This only affects the message body.

+  Note that ``confluent`` mode is only permitted if the ``confluent_id`` is specified (and the same) for all mappings that this sink consumes from.
 :Default:
     ``naked``
 :Example: